FAQ for STUDENTS

 Pass/No Credit is an alternative to letter grades (A, B, C, D or F).
 It can be helpful for students who are having difficulty with a particular course or adjusting to remote learning.
 You must apply for this option toward the end of the semester.

 Here's how the P/NC grading option works:

-- Faculty will grade your coursework and give you a final letter grade (A, B, C, D or F) for your course.
+- At the end of the semester, faculty will grade your coursework and give you a final letter grade (A, B, C, D or F) for your course.

 - You must complete a P/NC Grade Request Form for each course to request the change to Pass/No Credit grading for that course.
-The form to use is here.
+The form to use will be posted here.

 - Your faculty adviser or department chair and the College dean must approve your P/NC request.
 (Note: Some courses cannot be graded Pass/No Credit because of accreditation requirements or other reasons.)

 - Once final grades are received in the Registrar’s Office, those with Pass/No Credit requests that are approved by your faculty adviser/department chair and dean will be converted to P/NC grades.
 Grades of A, B, C and D will be converted to Pass; grades of F will be converted to No Credit.